chef/bento/README.md

 ### Proprietary Boxes

-** Mac OS X (10.7, 10.8, and 10.9), Red Hat Enterprise Linux, and SUSE Linux Enterprise Server templates are provided; however, their ISOs are not publicly retrievable.
-The URLs in those templates are bogus. **  For RHEL and SLES, you should substitute your server where you host the ISOs, using the mirror variable as above.
+Mac OS X (10.7, 10.8, and 10.9), Red Hat Enterprise Linux, and SUSE Linux Enterprise Server templates are provided.
+However, their ISOs are not publicly retrievable and as such, the URLs in those templates are bogus.
+For RHEL and SLES, you should substitute your server where you host the ISOs, using the mirror variable as above.

 #### Mac OS X Boxes